CURRENTLY CLOSED DUE TO EXTENSIVE BUILDING WORK

 Learn about the discovery of the Amesbury Archer, his known journey and others who were drawn to the area throughout the centuries from Anglo- Saxon to Tudor times.
 Many were of Royal status, including the wife of Henry III, Queen Eleanor of Provence, who is buried somewhere in the grounds of Amesbury Abbey, the only Queen of England with no known grave.

 The dedicated volunteers will share their thoughts on the existence of this oldest settlement, its possible role and why different people from far and wide met to hunt and feast together, its links to why Stonehenge was built where it is, its draw to those who sought religious solitude at the Abbey, and its military importance from the late 19th century onwards.

-Intrigued?
-Then visit Amesbury History Centre at Melor Hall, Church Street, Amesbury, Wiltshire, SP4 7EU.
+Amesbury History Centre at Church Street, Amesbury, Wiltshire, SP4 7EU.

-* Group visits are welcome with advance notice and a talk can be arranged if required.
+• Group visits are welcome with advance notice.

-* For all the latest news visit them at their Facebook page.
+• For all the latest news visit our Facebook page.

 * THE CENTRE IS CURRENTLY CLOSED DUE TO RELOCATION WORK

 - Accessible to Wheelchair Users - Lift to 1st floor